Airstack-xyz/docs/guides/solana/token-balances.md

 ## Get All NFTs Owned By Solana Address

-You can fetch all NFT collections on Ethereum, Base, Zora, and other [Airstack-supported chains](../overview.md#supported-chains) owned by any Solana address by using the [`TokenBalances`](../../api-references/api-reference/tokenbalances-api.md) API:
+You can fetch all NFT collections on Ethereum, Base, Degen Chain, and other [Airstack-supported chains](../overview.md#supported-chains) owned by any Solana address by using the [`TokenBalances`](../../api-references/api-reference/tokenbalances-api.md) API:

 {% hint style="info" %}
-For fetching NFTs owned across **multiple chains**, e.g. Ethereum, Base, Zora, and other [Airstack-supported chains](overview.md#supported-chains), check out [**Cross-Chain Queries**](../basics/cross-chain-queries.md).
+For fetching NFTs owned across **multiple chains**, e.g. Ethereum, Base, Degen Chain, and other [Airstack-supported chains](overview.md#supported-chains), check out [**Cross-Chain Queries**](../basics/cross-chain-queries.md).
 {% endhint %}

 ### Try Demo